matteobettini/Traffic-Assignment-Frank-Wolfe-2021/README.md

 # Importing networks
  Networks and demand files must be specified in the TNTP data format.

- A through description of the TNTP format and a wide raange of real transportation networks to test the algorithm on is avaialble at [TransportationNetworks](https://github.com/bstabler/TransportationNetworks)
+ A through description of the TNTP format and a wide range of real transportation networks to test the algorithm on is avaialble at [TransportationNetworks](https://github.com/bstabler/TransportationNetworks)

  # Acknowledgments